 - M-box: Ask if you wish to add additional media content

 - M-box: Starts the processes and checks the status of the individual tasks

 - M-box: Notify sender and receiver on workflow status.

 - Workflow ended.

-The above workflow is done in a minute and performed by one user.
-Without Mediabank, a process like this would at least require a technical person, an editor, you, and require a time-consuming dialog between the individuals.
+The above workflow is done in a minute and performed by one single user.
+Without Mediabank, a process like this would require a time-consuming dialog between individuals with different skill sets.